suer/github-pr-merge-email-check/README.md

 1. The content script (`content.js`) runs on all GitHub PR pages
 2. It monitors the DOM for the merge confirmation form
-3. When the email selector changes, it validates against the stored regex pattern
+3. When the email selector changes, it validates against the configured allowed email address
-4. If validation fails, it disables the confirm button and adds visual feedback
+4. If validation fails (email doesn't match exactly), it disables the confirm button and adds visual feedback

 ## License